ESR76/Capstone-Brick-Modeling/README.md

 ## Running the Code
 To test our code, please first clone the repository.

-If you're concerned that you won't have the proper packages to run something in our code, use the [Docker image](https://hub.docker.com/repository/docker/esr76/capstone-brick-modeling/general) assoiated with this project - we recommend using the **"final"** tag (the "latest" tag should also work).
+If you're concerned that you won't have the proper packages to run something in our code, use the [Docker image](https://hub.docker.com/repository/docker/esr76/capstone-brick-modeling/general) associated with this project - we recommend using the **"final"** tag (the "latest" tag should also work).
 It is designed to be run on UCSD's JupyterHub service using the base UCSD notebook as a base, for which instructions to use it can be found [here](https://github.com/ucsd-ets/datahub-example-notebook).

 Another option is running "pip install -r requirements.txt".